scikit-hep/scikit-hep.github.io/pages/developers/style.md

 The `--fix` argument is optional, and currently will not list the rules fixed when it fixes them.

-Ruff is configured in your pyproject.toml.
+Ruff is configured in your `pyproject.toml`.
 Here's an example:

 ```toml
 [tool.ruff]